gbif/ipt/BestPracticesSamplingEventData.md

 **Explanation**

-_Ephemera danica_ : A total of 14 individuals from 1.25 square metres were obtained in this sampling event.
-The derived individuals per sq metre count is 11.2 (14/1.25).
+_Ephemera danica_ : A total of 14 individuals from 1.25 square meters were obtained in this sampling event.
+The derived individuals per sq meter count is 11.2 (14/1.25).

 <br><br>